Consumer Protection Zone (CPZ)

-Consumer Protection Zone, launched in 2018 at ICE London, recognises the growing importance of Responsible Gambling as a focal point on the ICE showfloor for all those directly involved in pushing for progress in that area, whether regulators, research agencies, treatment organisations or commercial companies.
+Consumer Protection Zone first launched in 2018 at ICE London with the aim of recognising the growing importance of Responsible Gambling as a focal point on the ICE show floor for all those directly involved in pushing for progress in this area - whether regulators, research agencies, treatment organisations or commercial companies.

-Proceeds from CPZ sponsorship go to a charitable cause
+Proceeds from CPZ sponsorship donated to a charitable cause

 CPZ agenda follows Responsible Player journey

-Consumer protection needs to be part of every step of player’s journey, even before it even starts.
-And that’s what this year’s agenda for ICE London Consumer Protection Zone will track, starting from the moment games are designed, through gameplay monitoring, interaction, intervention, all the way, if it comes to that, to self-exclusion and blocking.
+Consumer Protection needs to be integrated into every step of the player journey, even before it even starts.
+And that’s what the 2019 agenda for ICE London Consumer Protection Zone tracked, starting from the moment games are designed, through gameplay monitoring, interaction, intervention, all the way to self-exclusion and blocking.

 More and more operators are equipping players with tools giving them more visibility into their gameplay and allowing them to track their gameplay for a more informed experience.
 This session will explore the benefits of this approach from the RG standpoint and will take a closer look at full disclosure of game rules and risks involved, access to money, volatility of games and their propensity for developing addiction, in-game tools and wrappers and visual monitoring.

 Jesper Kaarbrink, CEO, Mr Green

 Giving players the tools to monitor their own gameplay also gives them the power to decide when to continue and when to stop.
 But the responsibility is on the operator to inform the players of the risks and spot irresponsible play.
 This session will look at ways in which operators can interact with players and intervene in an effective way, without turning them away, with focus on topics such as using player profiles to market games appropriate to budget, experience, skill, preferences; ways to introduce and encourage time and deposit limits; identifying markers of harm and at risk’ gamblers to intervene before an entertaining play becomes a problematic one.